District Heating: What Are They and How They Drive Energy Efficiency in City Councils

 2. It generates local employment.

-3. The installations are amortised in less than 10 years and allow access to subsidies within Renewable Energy and Energy Efficiency programs from the EU or at national scale.
+3. The installations are amortised in less than 10 years and allow access to subsidies within Renewable Energy and Energy Efficiency programs from the EU or at the national scale.
 The Energy Company Obligation (ECO), a government energy efficiency scheme in Great Britain, is an example, allowing British households to be funded by energy suppliers for the installation of energy efficiency measures.

 4. It reduces the installed power per dwelling and the consumption per dwelling.